We often hear the word poplin when talking about fabric... but do you know what lies behind this term?

 A bit of history

-Advantages concerning cotton poplin
+Advantages of cotton poplin

 The cotton poplin has many advantages: